aarhank/Periculum/README.md

 The torrent data is collected by an scraper API , which will be open sourced later , that API parse data from sites like katcr.to and 1337x.

+New torrents are added everyday at 12am, the scraper is sheduled to be runned at that time.

 ![](2021-11-21-00-33-14.png)
 ![](2021-11-21-00-33-41.png)